 A mother who shirks her responsibilities to her children may encourage them to go on a wayward, destructive path in life.
 Mothers must also correct children when they do something wrong to teach them how to do better.

-One of my biggest mom mistakes will haunt me forever, and taking my girls to a movie almost caused me to lose my Momma Card.
+One of my biggest mom mistakes will haunt me forever, was taking my girls to a movie almost caused me to lose my Momma Card.
 I will never forget the day that I seriously questioned my ability to parent and to be a responsible mother!

 Many moms have had moments, perhaps to lesser or greater extents, where you were afraid your Momma Card might be revoked.
 It rocked you to your inner core.
 I can vividly recall the day I made one of my biggest mom mistakes; nearly 15 years later, my girls still remember it, too.